Website accessibility is about creating websites accessible to all users – regardless of ability, language, schooling or equipment.

 How do we do this?

 Although we intend to make sure each page on our site pass a certain criteria, we consider the best way to attain accessibility is to work with our customers and find out what works for you.

-Before designing this website, our designers at Fresh Start visited a local disability group (mixed disabilities) to ask about website ideas and look for feedback from all.
+Before designing this website, our designers at Press Solutions visited a local disability group (mixed disabilities) to ask about website ideas and look for feedback from all.
 We gained some priceless insight into how people use the web, and what features they find useful.
 We have tried to execute many of these features where we can.